ambikad04/Secure-Robust-Federated-Learning/README.md

 # Secure Robust Federated Learning

-FedVer is a robust and efficient federated learning framework that implements various aggregation strategies and defense mechanisms against potential attacks.
+Secure-Robust-Federated-Learning is a robust and efficient federated learning framework that implements various aggregation strategies and defense mechanisms against potential attacks.
 The framework is designed to achieve high accuracy while maintaining privacy and security in distributed learning scenarios.

 ## Features